Biology 101: Plot

 Jeff (Joel McHale) daydreams about an ideal new year in the style of a musical.
 When Pierce (Chevy Chase) returns and asks to rejoin the group, Jeff resists, arguing they can be friends outside the study group.
 Abed (Danny Pudi) panics when he learns Cougar Town has been pushed to mid-season.
 In the group's first biology class, Professor Kane (Michael K. Williams) kicks Jeff out over his phone.

 Dean Pelton (Jim Rash), seeking to improve Greendale, orders the removal of the monkey in the air vents using knockout gas.
 He confronts Vice Dean Laybourne (John Goodman) over the Air Conditioning Repair Annex's spending; Laybourne invites Pelton to his office later.
 Britta (Gillian Jacobs) shows Abed Cougarton Abbey, the inspiration for Cougar Town.
 Jeff searches for a new class for the group, but Annie (Alison Brie) uses Jeff's earlier speech to argue they do not have to take a class together.
-As Jeff leaves, Pierce announces he is now in biology.
+As Jeff leaves, Pierce announces he is now in biology due to Jeff's expulsion.

-Abed realizes Cougarton Abbey only has six episodes and panics again.
+Abed discovers Cougarton Abbey only has six episodes and panics again.
 Jeff, feeling isolated, sees Chang (Ken Jeong) living in the vents and realizes he needs to rejoin the group.
 Pelton meets with Laybourne, who explains that his annex is highly successful and forces Pelton to stop interfering.
 Jeff asks Kane about rejoining biology; Kane tells Jeff to give up the phone and to stop closing himself off.
 Jeff, noticing a picture of Pierce, becomes convinced that Pierce bribed Kane.
 He grabs the photo to show to the group, but Chang steals it.
 Jeff follows Chang into the vents and is knocked out by the "monkey gas".

 Britta introduces Abed to Inspector Spacetime, a long-running series.
-Jeff, disheveled from the gas, arrives with the picture, but it shows Pierce with a different black person.
+Jeff, disheveled from the gas, arrives with the picture, but it shows Pierce with a different Black person.
 Jeff struggles to defend himself; enraged, he attacks the study table with an axe.
-Pelton arrives and announces Greendale will not be changing, except for budget cuts forced by Laybourne.
+Pelton arrives and announces Greendale will not be changing apart from budget cuts forced by Laybourne.
 The cuts cause most of the school's security to quit, leading Pelton to hire Chang as a guard in return for housing.

 The group confronts Jeff, but Pierce confesses to bribing Kane.
 The rest of the group turns on Pierce, but Jeff convinces them to allow Pierce back in, realizing Pierce is lying for him.
 When Annie asks what Jeff will do now, he expresses confidence that a seat in biology will open, which happens when Star-Burns (Dino Stamatopoulos) approaches Kane about drug dealing.